four1fiveee/Guess5/SOLANA_EXPERT_UPDATE_4.md

 ---

 **Note:** The frontend logs show successful signing and threshold met, but we need to verify if execution actually occurred and if funds were released.
 The status endpoint blocking is preventing us from seeing the final state.

+---

+## Verification Results (Match ID: `402ea0ab-900e-4332-9428-860b512262c7`)

+**Verification Date:** 2025-11-14 18:30 UTC
+**Backend Logs Analyzed:** Render logs for service `srv-d21t8m3ipnbc73fscgsg`

+### Backend Logs Analysis

+1. **Execution Transaction Signatures Found:** ✅
+   - **Signature 1:** `3GDS5w2HHTxiG4iMfBs7njLZWpx4NB7B8hZJG3fh1jowwvKcc5v6YjfTRwQfyWSmZy6KJomGCqgGkAR1XVpRAhr7`
+     - Sent at: `2025-11-14T18:24:09.110Z`
+     - Correlation ID: `1763144649092-262827`
+     - RPC returned signature successfully (18ms)
+   - **Signature 2:** `5KbBugqRKoiwod6Bs1mhz1Gb2jpz7mhHahhM31FZbStCBkog2BixvsdL7WvxFP2CaukRtAT973xQudrs5VNegECv`
+     - Sent at: `2025-11-14T18:30:22.013Z`
+     - Correlation ID: `1763145021846-658188`
+     - RPC returned signature successfully (167ms)

+2. **Proposal Signing Signature:** ✅
+   - Signature: `3kbMAZXnREzEkVYaa5bW79SnN4Zbp7ULZnXdTzC4atKnMxukJPuG5AeXHaLWvSfFqxjAPLJ7mXXzXEn3csha2McS`
+   - Sent at: `2025-11-14T18:21:47.988Z`
+   - This is the **proposal signing** transaction, not execution

+3. **Proposal State On-Chain:** ❌ NOT ExecuteReady
+   - Status: `Approved` (not `ExecuteReady`)
+   - Approved Signers: 2 (fee wallet + player)
+   - Threshold: 2 ✅
+   - `isExecuteReady: false`
+   - `vaultTransactionIsExecuteReady: false`
+   - Log: `⚠️ Proposal has enough approvals but did not transition to ExecuteReady after waiting`

+4. **Vault Balance:** ❌ NOT EXECUTED
+   - Vault PDA: `GLkXzLsFkhJXzJJah5SUs1H2CaocAzNZ65cW9LKsPeL1`
+   - Balance: `0.2814 SOL` (281,400,000 lamports)
+   - Expected if executed: `~0.0025 SOL` (rent-exempt reserve only)
+   - **Conclusion:** Funds were NOT released

+5. **Transaction Account State:** ❌ NOT EXECUTED
+   - Transaction PDA: `FdAYCha5EuS4sHA4nLgkZsNxVJvSpz79TUYGMnUyiNDK`
+   - Account exists (not closed)
+   - **Conclusion:** Proposal was NOT executed (accounts are closed after execution)

+6. **Transaction Polling:** ❌ FAILED DUE TO RATE LIMITS
+   - Multiple `[TX POLL]` attempts failed with `429 Too Many Requests`
+   - Error: `{"jsonrpc":"2.0","error":{"code": 429, "message":"Too many requests for a specific RPC call"}}`
+   - Polling attempts: 10 attempts per transaction
+   - Total elapsed: ~45-77 seconds per transaction
+   - **Conclusion:** Cannot confirm if execution transactions were confirmed due to RPC rate limiting

+7. **RPC Rate Limiting:** ⚠️ CRITICAL ISSUE
+   - Multiple execution attempts happening simultaneously
+   - Each attempt polls transaction status 10 times
+   - RPC endpoint (`https://api.devnet.solana.com`) is rate limiting requests
+   - This prevents confirmation of transaction status

+### Key Findings

+1. **Execution Transactions Were Sent:** ✅
+   - Multiple execution transaction signatures were returned by RPC
+   - No RPC send-time errors (all sends succeeded)

+2. **Proposal Not ExecuteReady:** ❌
+   - Proposal has 2/2 signatures (threshold met)
+   - But status remains `Approved`, not `ExecuteReady`
+   - This is preventing execution

+3. **Funds NOT Released:** ❌
+   - Vault balance is still `0.2814 SOL` (should be `~0.0025 SOL` if executed)
+   - Transaction account still exists (should be closed if executed)
+   - **Conclusion:** Execution failed or transactions were not confirmed

+4. **RPC Rate Limiting:** ⚠️
+   - Cannot confirm transaction status due to rate limits
+   - Multiple concurrent execution attempts are overwhelming the RPC
+   - Need to implement rate limiting/backoff or use a different RPC endpoint

+### Questions for Expert

+1. **Why isn't the proposal transitioning to ExecuteReady?**
+   - Proposal has 2/2 signatures (fee wallet + player)
+   - Threshold is met
+   - But status remains `Approved`
+   - Is there a time-lock or other requirement we're missing?

+2. **Are the execution transactions being confirmed?**
+   - Multiple signatures were returned
+   - But polling is failing due to RPC rate limits
+   - Need to check if transactions were confirmed despite polling failures

+3. **Should we execute from Approved state?**
+   - Log shows: `⚠️ Proposal has enough approvals but did not transition to ExecuteReady after waiting`
+   - Code attempts execution anyway: `Attempting execution anyway - the execution instruction might accept Approved state or trigger the transition`
+   - But execution appears to be failing

+4. **How to handle RPC rate limiting?**
+   - Multiple concurrent execution attempts are causing rate limits
+   - Should we implement exponential backoff?
+   - Should we use a different RPC endpoint with higher limits?
+   - Should we reduce polling frequency?

+### Next Steps

+1. **Check Transaction Confirmation Status:**
+   - Manually check if execution transaction signatures were confirmed on-chain
+   - Use Solana Explorer or a different RPC endpoint
+   - Check if transactions failed during confirmation

+2. **Investigate ExecuteReady Transition:**
+   - Research Squads docs on ExecuteReady state transition
+   - Check if there's a time-lock or other requirement
+   - Verify if we need to wait or call a specific instruction

+3. **Fix RPC Rate Limiting:**
+   - Implement exponential backoff for polling
+   - Reduce concurrent execution attempts
+   - Consider using a different RPC endpoint with higher limits
+   - Add rate limit detection and handling

+4. **Verify On-Chain State:**
+   - Check vault balance directly on-chain
+   - Check player and fee wallet balances for transfers
+   - Verify if any execution transactions were confirmed

+---

+**Summary:** Execution transactions were sent successfully, but the proposal is not in `ExecuteReady` state, and funds were not released.
+RPC rate limiting is preventing confirmation of transaction status.
+The root cause appears to be the proposal not transitioning from `Approved` to `ExecuteReady` despite having the required signatures.